 However, low magnesium level happens due to the following health condition.
 These are as follows—

 - Excretion of magnesium at an increased rate with urine.

 - Any chronic health condition.

 The most common and indefinable symptom of magnesium deficiency is muscle cramp.
-Not only muscle cramp but muscle tremors and twitches are also associated with it.
+Muscle cramps and muscle tremors and twitches are also associated with it.

 This is one of the deadliest symptoms of magnesium deficiency.
 In this case, the victim goes through a mental disorder.